 Provincial income tax

-In addition to federal taxes, Saskatchewan employees must pay provincial income tax, which funds programs and services within the province.
+In addition to federal taxes, Saskatchewan employees must pay SK provincial income tax, which funds programs and services within the province.

 Saskatchewan’s provincial tax in 2026 has three brackets: